zaurh/PolskiSmak_Backend/README.md

 # Polski Smak Backend
-This repository is backend API service for [Polski Smak](https://github.com/zaurh/PolskiSmak).
+This repository is a backend API service for [Polski Smak](https://github.com/zaurh/PolskiSmak).

-You can find it running here and are free to use it in your developments.
+You can find it running here and are free to use it in your development.

-Here are endpoints:
+Here are the endpoints:

 - **Get all recipes:**  [/meals](https://polskismakapi-0e0707fa1923.herokuapp.com/meals)